armanijohnny/MacProMiniHackintosh/README.md

 * [USB Stick](https://amzn.to/38mfhUB) - For the bootloader.
 Minimum space needed at least 10GB.
 Must be formated so don't use and existing one with data you want to keep.
 * [Computer Tools for building computer](https://amzn.to/3ge7hHY) - Screw drivers and etc.

+**Additional Tools**

+* [SMCAMDProcessor](https://github.com/trulyspinach/SMCAMDProcessor) - All the tools for CPU power and Temprature out there are made for Windows.
+There's nothing for Mac's with AMD since the real Mac's don't have AMD.
+I found this tool that allows for you to manage the power and monitor the AMD CPU.
+Once installed iStat's pro now reads the temp and they have a nice app that has much more data and management.

 ## Bootloader
 This is what you need to create on a formated USB drive(minimum 10GB)  with the MacOS of your choice and the EFI with all the drivers, kext, plist, and etc to get your new Hackitosh running.
 You can create the bootloader from a Mac or a Windows PC.
 This is also where you'll need to download [GibMacOS](https://github.com/corpnewt/gibMacOS) so you can get a copy of the MacOS of your choice.